Wamuza1/Bike_Rental_Sharing_Analysis/README.md

    - Choose order of the ARIMA by examining ACF and PACF plots
    -  Fit an ARIMA model with optimal parameters(p,d,q)
+   -  p is the highest lag in the time series
+   -  q is the number of past errors included

 ########## Evaluate and iterate ##########